BK Olympic: Background

 The club was founded in 1920 as IF Olympia.
 The following year the club was expanded and it was decided to make an application for provisional membership of the Skånes Fotbollförbund (Skåne Football Association).
 The club changed its name to BK Olympia and it was decided that the club colours should be green and white.

 The club was forced to make a further change in 1924 as there was already a club called Olympia in Stockholm.
 In order to be granted entry into the Swedish Football Association and Swedish Sports Confederation the club became known as Bollklubben Olympic.

 Since their foundation BK Olympic has participated mainly in the middle and lower divisions of the Swedish football league system.
-Their best performing season so far was in 2022, when they finished sixth in Ettan, the third highest tier of Swedish football.
+Their best performing season so far was in 2024, when they finished fourth in Ettan, the third highest tier of Swedish football.
 They play their home matches at the Lindängens IP in Malmö.
 The pitch measures 110 metres by 67 metres.

 BK Olympic are affiliated to the Skånes Fotbollförbund.